jimoquinn/iost-unofficial/README.md

 # iost-unofficial
-bootstrap.sh - for bare metal or VM greenfield install ontop of Ubuntu 16.04 or 18.04.
+bootstrap.sh - for bare metal or VM greenfield install on Ubuntu 16.04 or 18.04.
 This script will install all the tools necessary to develop in the IOST ecosystem.

 It will install the following: